Florianberger17/weratedogs_twitter_analysis/README.md

 'data analyst' program at udacity.

 ## Datasets
-The datasets for this project have been created via the twitter API and by downloading data from a Cloudfront URL
+The data used within this project has been accessed via the twitter API and by downloading datasets from a Cloudfront URL.

 ## Dependencies
 Execution of the code requires: